-Information on regulations governing the use of specific State Forest properties for hunting or other recreational activities is available at the Virginia Department of Forestry's website.
+Further information on regulations governing the use of specific State Forest properties for hunting or other recreational activities is available at the Virginia Department of Forestry's website.

 Specific sites that offer hunting may change from year to year.
 Managed deer hunts are a tool in Virginia State Parks' overall deer management program.
 Participating hunters are asked to support our management efforts by following harvest guidelines associated with each hunt.
 See this detailed hunting opportunities chart for specific information (PDF).

 For more information about hunting in a Virginia State Park or to make reservations, call 1-800-933-PARK, or on the Department of Conservation and Recreation's website.
 Overnight accommodations are available at many sites during part of the hunting season; contact the Reservation Center or visit the website for additional information and to reserve cabins or campsites.